 - Several characters featured on Rise of the Believers, as should be expected with war-hardened heroes as many of the main cast.

 - The vampires of Vampire: The Requiem are also stated to not feel genuine emotions so much as remember emotions they had felt in life; the game notes that a vampire embraced young might suffer some awkward moments as they try to experience emotions they never felt before the Embrace.
 The only emotions a vampire is truly capable of "feeling" are those that come from the vampire's Beast: rage, hunger, and self-preserving fear, all of which manifest in the Unstoppable Rage referred to in the game as "Frenzy."
 Of course, this is also extremely hard to roleplay, which is why it was quietly dropped in 2E - their negative emotions are stronger, but a vampire can easily feel genuinely happy for a bit.

-- Organization XIII (high-functioning members of Nobodies) from Kingdom Hearts were initially ambiguous examples but Dream Drop Distance settles the debate once and for all.
+- Organization XIII (human-appearing Nobodies) from Kingdom Hearts were initially ambiguous examples but Dream Drop Distance settles the debate once and for all.
 At the very least Axel, Roxas and Xion have become canon examples, with Axel, believing to the very end that he had no emotion, being the most obvious one.
 After experiencing Roxas's memories, Sora concludes that he must have had a heart to grieve for his friends.
 Xemnas reveals that Nobodies can manifest new hearts, in the same way the puppet Pinocchio did - he just kept this secret so he could manipulate the rest of the Organization and try to turn them all into his Soul Jars.

 - The Warrior of Light of Dissidia Final Fantasy comes across as detached and robotic to both players and some of the characters; fitting, considering the fact that he's really a Manikin, created by Cid.
 But despite how placid and emotionless he appears, he's actually an honorable, caring and highly intuitive young man.
 While on the surface he does what he can to not give in to negative emotions, even his immaculate countenance can slip occasionally.